noobshow/terms/privacy/eu.md

   </tbody>
 </table>

-Functionality: Functionality cookies record information about choices you’ve made and allow us to tailor the Website to you.
+Functionality: Functionality cookies record information about choices you've made and allow us to tailor the Website to you.

 <table>
   <thead>